In this guide, we’ll be covering photography niches and how to choose the right one for you.

-If you dwindle it down to a list of 3-5 niches that sound interesting to you, do some more research on each niche, watch some YouTube videos of people in that niche, then narrow it down even more until you’re left with 1-2 niches!
+If you dwindle it down to a list of 3-5 niches that sound interesting to you, do some more research on each niche, watch some YouTube videos of people in that niche, check out the different photography educational creators in the different photography niches, then narrow it down even more until you’re left with 1-2 niches!

 2. Evaluate Your Interest

-The second step to find the right photography niche is to evaluate your interests.
+The second step to finding the right photography niche is to evaluate your interests.

 A big mistake I see a lot of people make is that they want to immediately dive into Wedding Photography because it pays well although they may hate shooting weddings.

 I can’t speak for you, but the reason I got into photography is that I enjoyed capturing moments and the artistry behind photography.
 If I didn’t, I would find another way to make money.